Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 Remove bowl (may require a gentle tap of screwdriver handle)

 Fuel feed bolt – Some generator carburetor bowl fasteners may double as a fuel feed jet.
-You’ll identify them by the presents of portholes.
-If your carburetor sports this type bowl bolt, it needs to be cleaned thoroughly with a strand of wire.
+You’ll identify them by the presence of portholes.
+If your carburetor sports this type of bowl bolt, it needs to be cleaned thoroughly with a strand of wire.

 The bowl & bowl bolt cleaning process looks like this:

-Check the bowl for dirt, and wipe with a clean cloth
+Check the bowl for dirt and wipe it with a clean cloth

 Spray carb cleaner into the emulsion tube